Pat Grigadean

 But this time he shouted, “Don’t call me that!
 I’m not a baby!
 You treat me like one because I’m blind!
 I don’t need you!
 I don’t want you!
 I don’t want anybody!
 I only want to see.”
 And he began to sob again.

 The woman waited until he was so tired from crying that he couldn’t cry anymore.
 Then she reached over and touched him.
 He was too exhausted to pull away from her.
 “Punjab,” she said softly, “you’re right.
 You’re not a baby.
 You’re almost grown up.
-And if sight is what you really want, then you must go and find it.”
+And seeing is what you really want, then you must look for it.”

 Punjab was sniffling now.
 “Is that really true?” he asked.
 “Could this Wise One really help me to see?”